vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 Then merge those once again with the destv2 vcf file. `bcftools merge destv2_all_biallelic.vcf.gz.record.vcf.gz destv2_african_subset.vcf.gz -o destv2_allBiallelicAndAfr.vcf.gz --force-samples` (the last arguments was added because there were duplicate sample names (CM-Nor-Oku) so, I shall see what that looks like afterwards.

+Then I want to merge this with the kitchen+otherAfrican sample vcf file I have.

+Then I create a SETS file

 ## Processed
 1. You can first look at the _BBAA.txt file.
 ABBA is always more than BABA and the D statistic is always positive because Dsuite orients P1 and P2 in this way.
 Since these results are for coalescent simulations without gene-flow, the ABBA and BABA sites arise purely through incomplete lineage sorting and the difference between them is purely random - therefore, even though the D statistic can be quite high (e.g. up to 8% on the last line), this is not a result of gene flow.